 Sometimes we must fall before we can walk straight.
 Yahushua had told Peter before the fall, “I have prayed for thee that thy faith fail not” (Luke 22:32).
 He prays for us also that our faith will not fail even though we may fail Elohim and His Son.
 Yahuwah does condemn us when we fall.
 He is much like the parent teaching their child how to walk.
 When the child falls we do not condemn the child; rather we encourage them to get back up and keep learning.
 Think of what joy it brings to the parents to see their child waliking.
 So it is with our Elohim!
 We have a great Elohim and a wonderful Savior Who continue to work with us through all our struggles and failures to bring us to where we do not fall and are truly converted; relying on Them to keep us from falling (Jude 24).

 It was not necessary in Peter’s case and probably not in ours to fall and fail Elohim.
 When Yahushua went to His disciples while He was in the Garden of Gethsemane, He found them asleep.
 “And when He was at the place [Garden of Gethsemane], He said unto them.
-Pray that you enter not into temptation” (Luke 22:40).
+Pray that you enter not into temptation” (Luke 22:40, emphasis added).
 How much different might it have been for Peter if he had prayed?
 How much different might it have been when we failed, if we had prayed before we entered into the temptation?
 If Peter had only realized his weakness, as we must also realize our weakness and flee to Elohim in prayer.
-In the Gospel of Matthew we read, “Watch and pray, that ye enter not into temptation: the spirit is willing, but the flesh is weak” (Matthew 26:41).
+In the Gospel of Matthew we read, “Watch and pray, that you enter not into temptation: the spirit is willing, but the flesh is weak” (Matthew 26:41).

 Paul wrote in his letter to the church at Rome, “For that which I do I allow not: for what I would, that do I not; but what I hate, that do I . . . for to will is present with me [Peter said though all men forsake thee, I will not]; but how to perform that which is good I find not [Peter ended up doing the thing he said he would not do]” (Romans 7:15, 18).
 Peter and Paul found themselves in the same dilemma so many of us have found ourselves in at times, but that is not the conclusion of the matter.
 Paul finishes his thoughts on the matter in Romans chapter 8 when he discusses the “the law of the Spirit of life in Messiah Yahushua [Christ Jesus]” and “the law of sin and death [our inherited, fallen, human nature]” (Romans 8:2).
 To read our article on Under Law/Under Grace and the discussion of Romans chapters 6 through 8 click on the shaded area.

 We can be so thankful that we have a merciful and compassionate “high priest Who cannot be touched with the feelings of our infirmities; but was in all points tempted like as we are, yet without sin.
-Let us therefore come boldly unto the throne of grace, that we can obtain mercy [when we fall], and find grace [Elohim’s power] to help us in time of need [to prevent further falling]” (Hebrews 4:15-16).
+Let us therefore come boldly unto the throne of grace, that we can obtain mercy [when we fall], and find grace [Elohim’s power] to help us in time of need [to prevent further falling]” (Hebrews 4:15-16, emphasis added).